mukuwaba/MaximumFinder/Random Integer.md

             if(counter %5 == 0){//dividing by 5 with no remainder = 5 rolls
                 //each counter is a roll
-                //(counter %5 == 0) is the number of times that the dice is rolls System.out.println();
+                //(counter %5 == 0) is the number of times that the dice is rolls
+                //The == # is details that you are looking for numbers with a remainder of 0 System.out.println();
             }//if
         }//for